Gwinnett County, Georgia

 Suwanee is located in the northwest quadrant of Gwinnett County, near the borders of Fulton and Forsyth counties.
 Founded in 1818, the County is named for Button Gwinnett, one of three Georgia signers of the Declaration of Independence and the signer whose signature is most valued by collectors.

-Gwinnett County is governed by a five-member Board of County Commissioners, which meets at 2 p.m. the first and third Tuesdays of each month at the Gwinnett Justice and Administration Center.
-Suwanee is represented by District 1 Commissioner Marcia Neaton, whose office can be reached by calling 770/822-7001.
-Lawrenceville is the county seat.
+Gwinnett County is governed by a five-member Board of County Commissioners, which generally meets the first and third Tuesdays of each month, at 10 a.m. for a work session and 2 p.m. for the business session, at the Gwinnett Justice and Administration Center, 75 Langley Drive in Lawrenceville.

-For more information about Gwinnett County, visit the official web page at http://www.co.gwinnett.ga.us.
-Information about the Gwinnett Convention and Visitors Bureau is available at http://www.gcvb.org.
+For more information about Gwinnett County, visit the official web page at www.gwinnettcounty.com.
+Information about Explore Gwinnett, the Gwinnett Convention and Visitors Bureau, is available at http://www.gcvb.org.
+Find information about Georgia state government at www.georgia.gov.